gabrielh-muniz/personal-blog/src/content/blog/002_firebase_auth_react.md

 It's useful because it's the central single source of truth for auth state.
 Any component can read the current user or call signOut/signUp without wiring callbacks through the tree.
 It also keeps UI reactive.
 Even better, using Firebase's listener ensures the store reflects the true auth state.

-Zustand generally offers better performance compared to the React Context API, especiallly in larger applications or scenarios with frequent state updates.
+Zustand generally offers better performance compared to the React Context API, especially in larger applications or scenarios with frequent state updates.
 Also, for me, it's less confusing.

 ## 5. Signup form